mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

 - :ref:`SavePlot1D <algm-SavePlot1D>` has options for writing out
   plotly html files.

-- :ref:`SofQW <algm-SofQW>` now replaces any NaNs in output workspace with zeroes.
+- :ref:`SofQW <algm-SofQW>` has option to replace any NaNs in output workspace with zeroes.

 Deprecated